Tourist Drives in Western Australia: Tourist Drive 358

 Esperance Tourist Way, designated as Tourist Drive 358, is a 30 km scenic route along the Esperance coast and the nearby Pink Lake.
 The route starts in the centre of Esperance, travels along the coastline on Twilight Beach Road, passing numerous beaches and coves, and then continues inland on Eleven Mile Beach Road to Pink Lake.
 The tourist drive doesn't quite form a complete loop, but Pink Lake Drive connects the two ends.

 Tourist Drive 359

 Chittering Valley Tourist Way, designated as Tourist Drive 359, is a 70 km scenic route across the Gnangara-Moore River State Forest and through the Chittering Valley.
 The route starts on Pinjar Road in Ashby (just north of Wanneroo), at its intersection with Wanneroo Road.
-It then heads east through the state forest on Neaves Road to Bullsbrook, travelling for a short distance on Muchea South Road, Rutland Road, and Great Northern Highway.
+It then heads east through the state forest on Neaves Road to Bullsbrook, travelling for a short distance on Railway Parade, Rutland Road, and Great Northern Highway.
 The route continues along Chittering Road to Chittering, following the Brockman River and its tributaries.
 It deviates onto Chittering Valley Road, continuing to follow the river's path, but soon after returns to Chittering Road.
 Chittering Valley Tourist Way ends at Great Northern Highway, a short distance away from Bindoon.